nelsonfigueroa/nelson.cloud/content/posts/2023-02-16-redirect-one-domain-to-another-using-aws-s3-and-cloudfront.md

 The final step is to update the previous record so that it points to the distribution instead of the bucket website endpoint.

 Go to Route 53.
 Click into the hosted zone for the old domain.
 Then edit the record that was previously created.
-Instead of entering the S3 Bucket website endpoint in the "Value field, enter the CloudFront Distribution domain name.
+Instead of entering the S3 Bucket website endpoint in the "Value" field, enter the CloudFront Distribution domain name.
 Then click "Save".

 <img src="/redirect-one-domain-to-another/editing-record.webp" alt="Editing Route 53 CNAME record" width="720" height="257" style="max-width: 100%; height: auto; aspect-ratio: 2740 / 980;" loading="lazy" decoding="async">